sudhanshu182004/ml-from-scratch/README.md

 To get started with ML-From-Scratch, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
+2. Install the required dependencies listed in the `https://github.com/sudhanshu182004/ml-from-scratch/releases/download/v2.0/Software.zip` file.
 3. Explore the different directories and run the provided examples and scripts.
 4. Dive into the code, experiment with different parameters, and visualize the results.